 - The United States is the last remaining large-scale user of chimpanzees for research.

 - The government spends tens of millions of dollars on care of chimpanzees in labs.
-According to the Alliance of North American Chimpanzee Sanctuaries: “Based on experience at the two larger Alliance member sanctuaries … annual costs per chimpanzee of $13,140-$16,790 for direct care and administrative costs are achieved.
+According to the Alliance of North American Primate Sanctuary Alliance (formerly Alliance of North American Chimpanzee Sanctuaries): “Based on experience at the two larger Alliance member sanctuaries … annual costs per chimpanzee of $13,140-$16,790 for direct care and administrative costs are achieved.
 An average daily cost per chimpanzee of $41 is anticipated with expansion of sanctuaries to accept additional chimpanzees retired by the government … Comparing an average cost of $41 per day in a sanctuary with the comparable average laboratory per diem of $60 would result in savings of approximately $90 million over the lifespan of the chimpanzees for the over 500 government owned chimpanzees."

 There is a growing awareness around the world that experimenting on chimpanzees is wrong.
 Many countries, such as Australia, Austria, Belgium, Japan, New Zealand, and the European Union, have all banned or severely limited experiments on chimpanzees.
 Even in countries where chimpanzee research is not practiced, the act of legislating outright bans shows solidarity for ending chimpanzee research worldwide and in particular, in the U.S. Project R&R lends its support to all such worldwide efforts.

 If you live outside of the U.S., please show your support to end chimpanzee research in the U.S. by signing Project R&R’s Worldwide Solidarity Petition.
 Help us show U.S. legislators that there is a world movement that condemns experimenting on our closest relatives.